-The Company's financial liabilities include accounts payables and accrued liabilities, due to related parties and loan payable.
+The Company's financial liabilities include accounts payables and accrued liabilities and due to related parties.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.

-m) Investments in associates
+1) Investments in associates

 Investments in associates are accounted for using the equity method of accounting.
 An associate is an entity in which the Company has significant influence and which is neither a subsidiary nor a joint venture.